thothom/thothom.com/docs/overview/decorators.md

 ### `@PrimaryGeneratedColumn`

-Use this decorator at your primary columns, that you want to be generated **by _Symb_**.
+Use this decorator at your primary columns, that you want to be generated **by _Thoth_**.
 If you want to manually generate the value of the column, or the database will do this for you, use the [`@PrimaryColumn`](#primarycolumn) decorator.

 **When to use?**

-- You want that _Symb_ automatically generate the value of this column
+- You want that _Thoth_ automatically generate the value of this column

 :::caution